HyperSpace project: joining efforts of European and Canadian institutes towards a global Quantum network

 The solution: the direct exchange of entangled photons in space via optical satellite links.
 Within HyperSpace, a team of scientists from Europe and Canada will study the distribution of complex (high-dimensional) entangled photons via satellite.
 It paves the path to take quantum communication research to a whole new level and to solve together technological challenges whose results will benefit society.
 The overarching goal of HyperSpace is to further develop satellite-based quantum communications by appropriate experiments into scalable global quantum networks.
 This global quantum network will interconnect a wide range of quantum processors using a variety of quantum channels, just as in the conventional Internet.

-Discover HyperSpace on the Information Page of the European Commission CORDIS: HyperSpace on CORDIS
+Discover HyperSpace on the Information Page of the European Commission CORDIS:

 Challenge: Overcoming large distance in Quantum communication